Gilmore, Australian Capital Territory: Governance

 Gilmore is located within the federal Bean electorate, represented by David Smith for Labor in the House of Representatives.
 In the ACT Legislative Assembly, Gilmore is part of the electorate of Brindabella, which elects five members based on proportional representation, currently two Liberal, two Labor, and one Green.
-Polling place statistics are shown to the right for the Gilmore polling place at Gilmore Primary School in the 2022 federal and 2020 ACT elections.
+Polling place statistics are shown to the right for the Gilmore polling place at Gilmore Primary School in the 2025 federal election.

 Geology

 Gilmore is built on volcanic rocks from the Silurian age.
 The rock member is titled Deakin Volcanics.
 Rhyolite covers most of Gilmore except in the east, where rhyodacite is found.
 These are from the Silurian age at 414 Mya.